Dr. Sue Johnson, (1947 to 2024) was the innovator of Emotionally Focused Therapy, EFT.

 Sue Johnson embodied what she taught.

 I wasn’t a close, personal friend of Sue.
 But I did spend some time with her and did correspond with her periodically- and this always felt close and personal.
 You could feel her attentiveness and focus in a way that I can only describe as “honoring”.
 Sue engaged in this way, and I think this way of attending was a big part of what she helped therapist students find in their work.
-I’ll treasure my correspondence with her, the opportunity I had to do a live case consultation with her and my role in continuing to grow a community of EFT therapists in the Reno/Tahoe area.
+I’ll treasure my correspondence with her.
+Also, the opportunity I had to do a live case consultation with her.
+And of course, my role in continuing to grow a community of EFT therapists in the Reno/Tahoe area.
+Our local community is recognized by the International Center for Excellence in Emotionally Focused Therapy, the learning institute Sue and colleagues founded.
+You can disover more about learning EFT in Reno, here.

 My heart goes out to the Sue’s family, the people closest to her and other colleagues experiencing her loss.
 Sue’s work will not only live on, but will continue to be expanded upon and proliferate.
 Here is a link to an article in the Ottawa Citizen where you can learn more about Sue and her work.